 I knew about this place since I was quite young, and that was mainly related to the American actress Grace Kelly.
 The princess’s tragic accident shocked the world.
 However, this independent principality of South-Western Europe was very well known even before.
 Its glory came with the famous luxurious Monte Carlo Casino and of course with the Grand Prix Formula One car race.

-Monaco is a place of many legends and Hollywood movies, and it is also an expensive dream travel destination.
+Monaco but especially Monte Carlo is a place of many legends and Hollywood movies, and it is also an expensive dream travel destination.
 However, many things are feasible if you have a creative mind like my husband does 🙂

-In order to arrive to our destination, we traveled all along the French Riviera, this place was actually our main target for my birthday 🙂 My husband found an affordable B&B hotel in Eze – one of the closest French villages, shown in my previous article.
+In order to arrive to our destination, we traveled all along the French Riviera – not too bad, is it 🙂 My husband found an affordable B&B hotel in Eze – one of the closest French villages to Monaco, shown in my previous article.
 From there, the next day we drove along the coast and spent many hours in this fantastic place.

 Needless to say that we were both in a Wow! :)… It was almost like a fiction… While driving trough the narrow busy streets of Monte Carlo we tried to see as much as possible.
 There were so many luxurious buildings left and right, including hotels, restaurants and businesses… We would have walked more, but there was no place to park.
-We eventually found a spot for a few minutes, and I was able to take some quick snapshots.
+We eventually found a spot for a few minutes, and I was able to take some quick shots.

 The whole principality is surrounded by the Mediterranean Alps and several bridges are facilitating the crossing from one side to another.